What is Anxiety?

 Cannabidiol (CBD) is a cannabinoid, which is a naturally occurring chemical compound produced by both the hemp and marijuana plant (Cannabis Sativa).
 Similar to the cannabis plant, which produces over 100 different cannabinoids, the human body also produces cannabinoids (or endocannabinoids).
 These endocannabinoids are carried throughout the body by a series of receptors known as the Endocannabinoid System (ECS).
 The ECS is responsible for regulating a variety of physiological and cognitive processes.
 However, homeostasis between the mind and body is always its primary objective.

 CBD has a low affinity for two of the ECS receptors (CB1 and CB2), although it does influence other receptors, such as serotonin.
-Research indicates that at high concentrations, CBD activates the 5-HT1A (hydroxytryptamine) serotonin receptor, which can result in CBD’s anti-anxiety effect.
+Research indicates that at high concentrations, CBD activates the 5-HT1A (hydroxytryptamine) serotonin receptor, which may result in CBD's anti-anxiety effect.
 CBD can also enhance or inhibit how a receptor transmits its signal.
-Scientists report CBD interacts with the GABA-A receptor by increasing the receptor’s ability to bind with its agonist, gamma-Aminobutyric acid (GABA).
-GABA is the primary inhibitory neurotransmitter in the central nervous system.
-Anxiety medication (such as benzodiazepine) works on GABA receptor transmission.
+Scientists report CBD interacts with the GABA-A receptor by increasing the receptor's ability to bind with its agonist, gamma-Aminobutyric acid (GABA).
+GABA is the primary inhibitory neurotransmitter in the central nervous system, and anxiety medication (such as benzodiazepine) works on GABA receptor transmission.
 CBD also works on GABA, but more naturally, by modifying the shape of GABA-A in a way that magnifies the tranquil effects of GABA.

 As the human species advances, new stressors and new triggers will present themselves.
 But, the goal is not to cure anxiety, as anxiety in itself is not an illness.
 Instead, the goal is to learn how to experience anxiety in both a healthy and productive way.
 With the aid of talk therapies in combination with plant-based medicine, sufferers can begin that healthy and productive process.